By which I mean the various words translated “hell,” and how only one of ’em is really hell.

 Today I’m pointing out there are three words in ancient Greek which tend to be translated “hell.”
 The problem, same as with love, is translators didn’t bother to distinguish between ’em.
 Some bibles do, and good on them.
 But whether bible translations do or don’t, it’s important that Christians know there’s a difference, lest we continue to misinform people about what hell is, and who goes there.

 I said three words, right?
 Why’d I title this piece “The four hells”?
 Well, there’s a Hebrew word in there too.
-But since it’s equivalent to one of the Greek words, really the fourth hell is popular culture’s idea of hell, We often need to explain that’s not hell; that’s Christian mythology.
-Comes from Norse or Greek mythology, from The Inferno or Paradise Lost, from movies or
+But since it’s equivalent to one of the Greek words, really the fourth hell is popular culture’s idea of hell.
+We often need to explain pop culture hell, with its caves of fire, devils with pointed sticks, and ironic forms of torture, is not hell.
+That’s Christian mythology.
+Comes from Inferno and Paradise Lost, which in turn borrowed a boatload of ideas from Norse and Greco-Roman mythology.
+Often it’s mixed together with images from novels, movies, or

-Pagan mythology first.
-If religions didn’t believe in reincarnation, they believed in an underworld.
+If ancient pagan religions didn’t believe in reincarnation, they usually believed in an underworld.
 This wasn’t necessarily underground; that’s a Greek idea.
-Could be on another world, like the Norse believed; could be on the far side of our world, like the Egyptians believed.
-When you died, it’s where you went for your afterlife.
-Usually it was a pleasant afterlife for good people; extinguishment or a lousy afterlife for bad people.
-And sometimes extra-lousy if you particularly pissed off the gods.
+Could be on another world, like the Norse believed.
+Could be on the far side of our world, like the Egyptians believed.
+When you died, that’s where you went as an afterlife.
+For good people it was usually a pleasant afterlife; for bad people it was either a lousy afterlife, or the gods would simply snuff you out.
+And if you particularly pissed off the gods, maybe they’d torture you a few thousand years.
+Or forever.
+(Or until Herakles rescued you.)

 The Norse afterlife was called Hel, which was either its own world, or a kingdom on the world Niflheim, ruled by Loki’s daughter Hel.
-It’s where people went when they died of old age or disease.
-It wasn’t torment… but those who died in battle got to go hang out with Odin in Valhalla, or Freyja in Folkvangr, and that was considered a way better afterlife than gloomy, creepy Hel.
+It’s where the Norse believed people went after they died of old age or disease.
+It wasn’t torment… but those who died in battle got to go hang out in the good afterlife, with Odin in Valhalla or Freyja in Folkvangr.
+Hel, in comparison, was gloomy and creepy.

-Thus hel became our word for the afterlife, with all its negative connotations.
-Christians began to use it to describe the afterlife… and gradually, the bad afterlife.
+Hel became our word for the afterlife.
+English-speaking Christians began to use it to describe the afterlife… and over time, the bad afterlife alone.

 Ge-Henna.
 (Yeah, that’s probably the most accurate way to spell it.)